Does God pick your spouse for you?

 If it were God’s will for us to marry a particular person, refusing would be disobedience.
 We would have to marry that person in order to obey God.
 We would be accepting the person because we were required to, because we had no other option.
 That would eliminate the opportunity to love freely and genuinely.
 But God wants us to love freely and genuinely.
 That’s why God gives us freedom to choose if we marry and whom we marry.
 That freedom gives us space in which to love.

-#2 – God Won’t Control Our Choice Because Love Is Better Than Matching.
+#2 – Does God Pick Your Spouse?
+God Won’t Control Our Choice Because Love Is Better Than Matching.

 Finding the right match is a popular idea in modern America.
 Many people think a successful marriage is made by finding the right match and that a failing marriage means the match was bad.
 But this is a backward way of thinking.
 Even the best of matches will experience conflict eventually, and even the best of matches can be ruined if conflict isn’t handled well.